exyreams/edugenius/README.md

 ## Contact

-For any inquiries or contributions, please contact the project maintainers (add your contact information here).
+For any inquiries or contributions, please contact the project maintainers exyreams@gmail.com.